ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

 ![screenshot](https://i.imgur.com/gL6gQze.png)
 (2) Added a new Quad Gamebject only(material using URP/Unlit shader), the transform component also set to a random rotation just to prove that it will work with any transform rotation in step(3)
 ![screenshot](https://i.imgur.com/TOtySEC.png)
-(3) only switched step(2)'s material's shader to THIS shader -> now lens flare will always look at the camera(purely done by shader), you DON'T need a C# script to make the quad look at the camera!
+(3) only switched step(2)'s material's shader to THIS shader -> DONE!
+Now lens flare will always look at the camera(purely done by shader), you DON'T need a C# script to make the quad look at the camera!
 It is just a regular MeshRenderer, without any C# / particle system.
 ![screenshot](https://i.imgur.com/pymZBQF.png)

 Shader Features